haimkastner/unitsnet-js/README.md

-# unitsnet-js
+# units-base

-The unitsnet-js package is a better way to hold unit variables and/or easily convert to the destination unit, it supports more than 100 units types with almost all possibles units kinds, also it supports pretty-printing, comparing & arithmetics methods, all of it in a very easy to use and understand API.
+The units-base package is a better way to hold unit variables and/or easily convert to the destination unit, it supports more than 100 units types with almost all possibles units kinds, also it supports pretty-printing, comparing & arithmetics methods, all of it in a very easy to use and understand API.

 The library is based on the great [Units.NET](https://github.com/angularsen/UnitsNet) project, and used their [definitions sources](https://github.com/angularsen/UnitsNet/tree/master/Common/UnitDefinitions) to generate the JS/TS unit classes.